rollkit/docs/tutorials/gm-world.md

 Congratulations!
 You've built a local rollup that posts to a local Celestia devnet.
-In the next tutorial, you can learn how to post data to Celestia's Mocha testnet.
+In the next tutorial, you can learn how to post data to Celestia's Arabica devnet.